 Your test environment can be especially useful in helping to manage Cycle Prep changes for rolling admissions.
 Build out your updates in your production environment but do not activate the updates.
 Then, provision or update your test environment where thorough testing can be performed before updating your production environment.

 Refer to the Annual Period & Round Maintenance article for best practices on updating rounds and managing applications for rolling admissions.

-Your go-live date is the date when your institution will start receiving applications and the majority of Cycle Prep activities should be completed.
+Your go-live date is when your institution will start receiving applications, and the majority of Cycle Prep activities should be completed.